 There are costs involved if you buy through a stockbroker and then want to place the shares in the Sanlam Share Account.
 The stockbroker will advise you about these costs.

 You may buy shares privately.
 Note that strict exchange rules and legislation prohibit the active trading of shares outside the formal stock exchanges.

 If you are involved in such a transaction, both parties must complete a transfer form (obtainable from Computershare).
 The form and proof of payment of the Securities Transfer Tax (STT) if applicable, must be forwarded to Computershare with the necessary additional information and/or documentation and the applicable payments as set out by Computershare.

-If shares acquired privately are still in certificated form, they will automatically be transferred to the Sanlam Share Account in the name of the new owner in a dematerialised format.
+If shares acquired privately are still in certificated form, they will automatically be dematerialised and credited to the new owners electronic account.
 If you require a certificate thereafter, it can only be issued to you after the transfer has been done, on payment of the applicable fees.
 However, to trade these shares at a later stage, it will have to be dematerialised once again.
 This will carry all costs and admin fees related to the changes.